Are You A Full Time Photographer?

 How Did You Get Into Photography?

 During the summer I was going into grade 9, my mom’s side of the family had our family portraits done – professionally.
 The photographer put a black cloth over his head to take our picture.
 Yes, it was one of those 4×5 view cameras with….film!
 It was an afternoon event mixing and matching with different family groupings – grandparents, cousins, parents, etc. We had never done this before and during the session I thought to myself – I would love to be a photographer for a living!
 And it went from there.
-My great aunt gave me her 35mm film (all manual) SLR and I taught myself all the camera basics throughout high school.
-I was naturally gifted in art such as drawing and painting so photography came very naturally to me.
-You either got it or you don’t!
+My great aunt gave me her 35mm film SLR and I taught myself all the camera basics throughout high school.

 Have You Received Any Formal Training As A Photographer?